CAVDgit/FDP-tuto/fdp_uri_migration_guide.md

    - Choose format: **JSON-LD**
    - Select option: **`..#expanded`**
    - ⚠️ *Do not use Turtle format — it does not preserve the full graph structure*

-4. This will download a file: `statements.jsonld`
+   - This will download a file: `statements.jsonld`

+4. Export the MongoDB database:
+   - In the root folder where FairDataPoint 1 is deployed (where the MongoDB volume is defined in `docker-compose.yml`), locate the `/mongo` folder.
+   - Copy this folder to the future deployment directory of FairDataPoint 2.

 ---

-### B. Update URIs in the Backup File
+### B. Update URIs in the RDF Backup

 1. Open `statements.jsonld` in a text editor.